-The second exception is purely personal property that has no relation or connection to your job.
-This includes things such as family photos or framed diplomas that are not related to state business.
+The second exception is purely personal information that has no relation or connection to your job.
+This includes information and communications concerning your family or personal life that are not related to state business.

 A third exception is notices or invitations that you did not solicit.
 Items such as spam emails, junk mail, and most listserv messages are not items that you need to retain.